Ketel Marte Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.40 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.44).

-- Pirates pitchers combine to give up 90 home runs (one per game), the sixth-fewest in baseball.
+- The Pirates allow the sixth-fewest home runs in baseball (91 total, one per game).

+- The Pirates will send Keller (9-4) out to make his 19th start of the season as he tries for his 10th victory.
+He is 9-4 with a 3.52 ERA and 125 strikeouts through 110 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.